andepraveenofficial/TargetInterview/03 Theory/01 Client/05 React JS/ReactJS.md

 * Unidirectional data flow means a __one-way__ data flow where the data has only one way to be passed to all the child components.

-It means only one component can maintain and update the state.
+It means only one component can maintain and update the `state`.
 The state is passed to the child components through props.

 When we want to update the state by the event triggered in the child component, we can't directly change the props in child components as props are read-only.

-Thus, the state only gets updated in the parent component as props are read-only.
-The state is passed to all the child components through the props.

 Some of the advantages of Unidirectional data flow are: